StollLab/chiLife/README.md

 User defined labels can be constructed from a single state pdb file or a multi-state PDB file.
 If constructed from a single state pdb file a list of dihedral angles and weights can be passed via the `dihedrals` and `weigts` keyword arguments.
 For each set of dihedral angles, chiLife create a rotamer and store the whole library using the specified name.
-Alternatively using a multi-state PDB file can add some additional information, such as isomeric heterogenity of the rotamer library, which will be maintained by chiLife.
+Alternatively using a multi-state PDB file can add some additional information, such as isomeric heterogeneity of the rotamer library, which will be maintained by chiLife.

-For more information on how to use chiLife as a python module, see [examples](#examples/)
+For more information on how to use chiLife as a python module, see [examples](https://stolllab.github.io/chiLife/examples.html)